 The aim of Galway Contact's befriending service is to offer friendship to older people who are feeling lonely and isolated through weekly 1:1 visits from our garda vetted volunteers.

-We always welcome new referrals from older people who would like a weekly visit.
+We also welcome new referrals from older people who would like a weekly visit.

 Seniors Alert Scheme personal alarms